-This part of the survey MUST be completed first (along with Part 1) for two-year colleges and technical institutes or colleges to determine proper institutional categories.
-Report all credit/contact hours which could count toward a degree or other award, whether or not the student is enrolled in a formal program, including credit/contact hours offered through extension centers so long as they meet the above condition.
+Please note that this part of the survey must be completed first (along with Part 1) for all institutions (not just two-year colleges and technical institutes) to determine proper institutional categories.
+Report all credit/contact hours which could count toward a degree or other award, whether the student is enrolled in a formal program, including credit/contact hours offered through extension centers so long as they meet the above condition.
 Law school credit hours are included in the graduate credit hour count.
 Medical school credit hours are not included.
 Also, include all credit/contact hours in remedial education, developmental education or continuing education (correspondence, short-course and non-credit study CEU's, etc.), if supported primarily by state funding, local funding and/or tuition and fee revenue.
-Credit/contact hours should reflect enrollment at the close of the drop/add period or the state's official reporting date for each of the terms in calendar year 2016.
+Credit/contact hours should reflect enrollment at the close of the drop/add period or the state's official reporting date for each of the terms in calendar year 2017.
 (Please note your census dates in a cell comment.)

-Credit/contact hour data are collected to be used in calculating the estimated annual full-time-equivalent (FTE) enrollment for 2016-17.
-The FTE will go with the appropriate 2016-17 funding data collected in Part 6 to compute funding per FTE.
-To have a report as early as possible, an estimating procedure is used to arrive at 2016-17 annual FTE.
-Please enter data for all of the following terms that are applicable: Winter 2016, Spring 2016, Summer 2016, and Fall 2016.
-(Those states that include two half summer terms in their fiscal year should combine the appropriate two half terms in the Summer 2016 column.)
+Credit/contact hour data are collected to be used in calculating the estimated annual full-time-equivalent (FTE) enrollment for 2017-18.
+The FTE will go with the appropriate 2017-18 funding data collected in Part 6 to compute funding per FTE.
+To have a report as early as possible, an estimating procedure is used to arrive at 2017-18 annual FTE.
+Please enter data for all of the following terms that are applicable: Winter 2017, Spring 2017, Summer 2017, and Fall 2017.
+(Those states that include two half summer terms in their fiscal year should combine the appropriate two half terms in the Summer 2017 column.)